Bronze statue of a seated man in a hat holding a walking stick on a stone plinth surrounded by potted plants.

 These festivals draw musicians from across Ireland and abroad, offering visitors a chance to experience the lively polka and slide repertoire first-hand.

-Sliabh Luachra is also a hub for cyclists.
+Sliabh Luachra is a hub for cyclists.
 The Sliabh Luachra Cycling Club organises regular road races centred on Knocknagree.
-In August 2025 the club, together with Fermoy Cycling Club, hosted the Youth National Cycling Championships, attracting riders from across Ireland.
-The event showcased the challenging yet scenic roads of the plateau and boosted local tourism.
+In August 2025, the club, together with Fermoy Cycling Club, hosted the Youth National Cycling Championships, attracting riders from across Ireland and showcasing the challenging yet scenic roads of the plateau.

-The area’s network of quiet country lanes and forest tracks makes it ideal for both road‑cycling and mountain‑biking, while the Cultural Trail provides a gentle option for walkers and families.
+The area’s network of quiet country lanes and forest tracks makes it ideal for both road-cycling and mountain-biking.
+The Cultural Trail provides a gentler option for walkers and families, with well-marked routes passing churches, monuments, and panoramic viewpoints.

 What to See & Do